brhoades/blag/_posts/2019-07-29-one-on-ones.md

  * Atmosphere and relationship with your report must allow for a _conversation_ about their faults and mistakes.
  * Situational feedback must be given shortly after an event or else it reads passive aggressive.
  * Hopefully a nonzero amount of your reports exceed you in some domain and utilize those skills, leaving you groping for feedback in the dark.
- * Confrontation simultaneously uncomfortable and critical.
+ * Confrontation is simultaneously uncomfortable and critical.
  * Presenting feedback well is like making food that tastes _and_ looks good.